Uryclea/interview-with-uryclea/README.md

 If you are a front-end person, I would get a test project set up in Nuxt 3, which is the frontend framework we use.
 Though you will not be required to know Nuxt as a condition for being hired, the more you know the better your chances.
 Note that we aren't dogmatic about frameworks -- you will have more than enough leeway to convince us out of Nuxt if you so choose.
 We're excited when people argue with us about technical decisions (seriously!) because it implies passion.

 ## Evaluation
-Be yourself, and don't feel expected to have to know everything.
+- Be yourself, and don't feel expected to have to know everything.
 The interview is as much about reacting as it is to knowing.
 We judge this part through a PRD process at the very beginning and you can call it `ideation` or `system_design`.

-Our primary goal is to give you the opportunity to show off your skills.
+- Our primary goal is to give you the opportunity to show off your skills.
 If you are good at something, e.g. a particular library, threading, async, numpy jujitsu, etc. you have the opportunity to show it off in the context of your day.
-More specifically, here's how we evaluate your code:

 - Did you understand the "hard part" of the problem and craft a succinct solution?
 We want to know if you have the ability to find clever and functional solutions to hard problems.
 We are not interested in whether your code is optimized beyond broad O(n) considerations.
 So optimizing for number of lines of code, etc. is not meaningful to us.
 You can always add comments to help explain what optimizations you left out for time's sake.
 However, understanding `trade-offs` is.
 - Does your code exhibit high quality and logical structure?
 Did you adhere to abstractions?
 Do your classes make logical sense?
 Did you use good programming patterns?
 - Can you show us how to verify your solution?
 Does the code run, or compile?
 Instructions do not need to be extreme, just some way to wrap our heads around what you've done.
 - If you have any clarifying questions about your interview prompt or the interview process, please put this on Slack private channel.
 We do consider this as a part of evaluation and label it as `assumption_verification`.
-- We also

 ### Stuff that doesn't matter
 - Writing unit tests